Meghdut-Mandal/NewtonBot/README.md

 ## Installation

 ````
+Clone the repository

+Get in your pc and open the respository folder

-Open the Terminal in Windows
+Open the Terminal from address bar by typing cmd.

+Press enter and open the cmd

 Type The following Commands and Press Enter: